 Stress is how the brain and body react to a stimulus or demand.
 Stress can trigger a variety of physical and/or mental responses.
 The effects of stress can also be discriminatory, effecting us greater if we have lower socioeconomic status or if we have less control over our lives.
 These are the findings that came out of the famous Marmot study into Whitehall.

 What I like about this study is that it highlights how important it is to be supportive of people and to create opportunities for our colleagues and clients, which allows them to feel a sense of control.
 Creating these opportunities for success and control is part of how we can manage our stress and also its resultant impact on our body’s immunity.

 If you are interested in the topic you can watch this PBS video documentary, which is about one-hour long Stress, Portrait of a Killer – Full Documentary (2008).

 When we experience stress, parts of our innate system (such as the TH cells) are undermined by the glucocorticoids (steroids) produced by the stress response.
 This results in a cascade of events that can lead to the immune system going haywire, with the potential development of autoimmune conditions and cell mutations that lead to some types of cancers.

-The cascade and some types of autoimmune diseases and how to handle them in a movement studio setting will be covered in greater detail in the Claiming Immunity course that we will be filming for Pilates Anytime in April 2020.
+The cascade and some types of autoimmune diseases and how to handle them in a movement studio setting will be covered in greater detail in the Claiming Immunity course.

 The ANS is associated with the flight and fight response, though it is more than just that.
 We need a little bit of stress to get us moving and to get us out and about – this is essentially what happens through the somatic nervous system.
 However, imbalances in our ANS can lead to all sorts of health problems.
 Once again this is an area of health and wellbeing that is only just being understood.